ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_OPTIMIZED_MRS*
 : Enables optimized memory regions.

+*FI_CXI_LLRING_MODE*
+: Set the policy for use of the low-latency command queue ring mechanism.
+This mechanism improves the latency of command processing on an idle command queue.
+Valid values are idle, always, and never.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>